-Here is a step by step guide to performing the magic milk experiment at home with your kids.
+Here is a step-by-step guide to performing the magic milk experiment at home with your kids.

 - Steps To Set-Up The Magic Milk Science Experiment

-- Results Of The Rainbow Milk Experiment
+- Results Of The Magic Milk Experiment

 - Conduct An Interactive Session With Your Kid After The Milk And Dish Soap Experiment

-- The Science Behind The Milk And Dish Soap Experiment
+- The Science Behind Magic Milk Experiment

 - You Can Do More With Milk, Soap And Food Coloring Experiment